This is an archival story that predates current editorial management.

-Café Bustelo was founded in 1928 in the Bronx and has been a bodega staple for years, according to the NY Times.
-Gregario Bustelo fell in love with Cuban coffee when visiting from Spain, worked at a coffee roaster and also fell in love with a Cuban woman.
-The two married and Bustelo continued to work in coffee after they moved to Puerto Rico.
-When the U.S. began allowing Puerto Ricans U.S. citizenship, the couple moved to New York.
-They bought a coffee roaster and eventually, were selling their brand of coffee in the neighborhoods and beyond.
-The company was purchased in 2000 by Rowland, a Miami-based coffee roaster founded by a Cuban immigrant, Rowland Coffee Roasters Inc., in 1961.
+The Cuban-style coffee brand was founded in 1928 by Gregario Bustelo.
+Bustelo, originally from Spain, worked at a coffee roaster in Cuba where he fell in love with a Cuban woman.
+The pair married and moved to Puerto Rico, where Bustelo continued to work in the coffee industry.
+When the U.S. began allowing Puerto Ricans U.S. citizenship, the couple moved to New York City, bought a coffee roaster and began selling their own coffee out of their home and to local restaurants.
+It became quite popular, and the brand was acquired in 2000 by Rowland, a Miami-based coffee roaster founded by a Cuban immigrant in 1961.

 Popular in NYC bodegas, you may recognize the can from a recent TV show set in Harlem.
 In Luke Cage, the title character says more than once that he doesn't drink coffee.
 But you will see the bright yellow Bustelo tin many times in the form of Pop's swear jar.
 It's wrapped in tape, but it's still highly recognizable as a good ol' Bustelo can.